2021 Best Wildlife Management Colleges for Non-Traditional Students in the Great Lakes Region

 Develop a broad-based interdisciplinary skill set to solve complex environmental problems like climate change, alternative energy and sustainability with a specialized online degree from Southern New Hampshire University.

 Michigan State University has taken the #1 spot in this year's wildlife management ranking for non-traditional students.
-Located in the small city of East Lansing, Michigan State is a public school with a fairly large student population.
+Located in the city of East Lansing, Michigan State is a public college with a fairly large student population.
 In addition to being on our best for non-traditional students list, Michigan State has also earned the #1 rank in our Best Colleges for Wildlife Management in the Great Lakes Region ranking.

-The student loan default rate at Michigan State is lower than is typical, just 0.8% of students default in three years.
+The school has a low student loan default rate of 0.8%.
 There are approximately 33,526 students at Michigan State that take at least one class online.
-6,517 students are part time.
+6,517 of Michigan State students are attending part time.

 University of Wisconsin - Stevens Point comes in at #2 in this year's ranking.
-Located in the distant town of Stevens Point, UW - Stevens Point is a public college with a moderately-sized student population.
+Located in the distant town of Stevens Point, UW - Stevens Point is a public school with a moderately-sized student population.
 UW - Stevens Point did well in our major quality rankings, too.
 It placed #3 on our Best Colleges for Wildlife Management in the Great Lakes Region list.

 University of Wisconsin - Madison comes in at #3 in this year's ranking.
 UW - Madison is a fairly large public school located in the city of Madison.
 UW - Madison not only placed well in our non-traditional rankings.
 It is also #2 on our Best Colleges for Wildlife Management in the Great Lakes Region list.